cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/billing.md

 spin up (start) the instance up to the moment you terminate (stop) the instance.

-!!! danger

-    Be sure to terminate any instances that you're not using!
+!!! danger "Be sure to terminate any instances that you're not using!"

     You will be billed for all minutes that an instance is running, even if the instance isn't actively being used.